 Groin Sweating Treatment

 Conservative methods to treat this problem should start with the application of antiperspirants.
 Commercially available lotions such as Maxim can be obtained via the Internet.
 Medically prescribed antiperspirants such as Drysol are available with a doctors prescription.
 If those do not give any relief then Botox injections can be applied to those affected areas providing temporary relief (About 2 to 6 months).
-The last option for those resistant cases could be with retrodermal suction currettage.
+The last option for those resistant cases could be with retrodermal suction curettage.
 In this procedure, which is done under mild anesthesia, the area of sweat can be scraped and removed through small holes.
+This particular procedure, retro dermal suction curettage has not yet prove itself as a reliable procedure.
 The last surgical option is excision of the skin in that region which is a more extensive operation with associated side effects.
 To evaluate ones condition please talk with your surgeon about it.
-Dr. Reisfeld provides the above available options, please call (310)-557-3037 or contact us for more information.
-Dr. Reisfeld also offers paid consultations for those who are not able to come into the office.
+This particular procedure, the excisional one, is good for those patients who suffer from hydro hidradenitis suppurativa which is a different entity from focal sweating or focal hyperhidrosis.

 From accumulated clinical information and observation we have seen some improvements with groin and buttocks sweating after doing ELS for severe medically resistant plantar hyperhidrosis which did not get any improvement after ETS.
 Some of our patients who came for ELS after ETS (which did not improve their plantar sweating) reported to us that they experienced improvement with their groin and buttocks sweating after the ELS procedure.
 When the data was reviewed it became obvious to us that under certain favorable anatomical configurations improvement with groin / buttocks sweating can be improved by the ELS procedure.
 What does this mean?
 It is very difficult to explain this without going into a huge amount of detail.
 Each patient should discuss this with an appropriate experienced surgeon in this field before they make any decisions.